nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * _TODO: Suggest operating a hub?
 How to avoid duplicating work?_

 :::{.notes}
-As you saw in the previous slide, setting up a cloud _JupyterHub_ with all the features you need for your workshop can be expensive.
+As you saw in a previous slide, setting up a cloud _JupyterHub_ with all the features you need for your workshop can be expensive.
 Because of this, collaborating with an existing community was essential if we wanted to pursue this strategy.